RunInUAE

 It is important to note that these special config files merely override anything inside E-UAE's main ".uaerc" file, they do no replace it completely.
 Also, they will cause E-UAE to always be closed & restarted, if it is already running.

-You need to mount them using DiskImage, and then tell RunInUAE to boot from it using it's "Boot CD32 from > ICD0:" menu item.
+You need to mount them using DiskImage, and then tell RunInUAE to boot from it using it's "Boot CD32 from > ICD0:" menu option.
 To mount an ISO (CD) image in a virtual drive, typically by double-clicking it, you need DiskImage installed.

 Some games are provided as HDF (Hard Disk File) images.
 The easiest way to run them is to mount them using DiskImage, open the disk that appears on Workbench, find the game & then run it (using RunInUAE) by double-clicking it.